superzrb126/learning/[WORK-IN-PROGRESS]-Docker-0.4.0-release-note,-May-29-2013.md

+# THIS RELEASE NOTE IS WORK IN PROGRESS.
+DOCKER 0.4.0 IS NOT YET RELEASED

 Dear Dockers,

 Today I am happy to introduce a new release of Docker.
 In addition to numerous stability and usability fixes, this release introduces 2 highly anticipated features: Remote API and Build.